The Chinese Orange Tree or Kumquat: An Ideal Tree to Decorate Your Home

 Having a specimen at home is possible both indoors and in gardens, balconies, and terraces.
 This is because the Chinese orange tree has great resistance to weather conditions, although it prefers temperate climates and does not tolerate frost.

-Even though this plant resists diverse climatic conditions and is able to support temperatures below zero, it doesn’t produce fruit when frosts fall.
+Even though this plant resists diverse climatic conditions, it doesn’t produce fruit when frosts fall.
 Therefore, the ideal climate for the Chinese orange tree is between 15 and 20 degrees Celsius.
 When the heat is more intense, it’s advisable to avoid it coming in contact with direct sunlight.
 The pot can be moved to shaded outdoor areas.

 Watering kumquat trees